Juan de Sámano: Battle of Calibío

+When news reached Quito of the disaster at Calibío, Montes was infuriated and revoked Sámano's command and replaced him with Field Marshal Melchor Aymerich.
+Apart from losing his command Montes also ordered him to travel at Quito at once where he faced a military tribunal for his defeat of the army.

-He returned to Quito, where he was given command of another expedition to New Granada.
-His command in Pasto was restored, and on June 29, 1816, he won a decisive victory at Cuchilla del Tambo over the rebel Liborio Mejía.
+He returned to Quito, where he faced this military tribunal for the next two years.
+In 1816 he was acquitted and Montes gave him the command of another expedition to invade New Granada.
+His command in Pasto was restored, and on June 29, 1816, he won a decisive victory at the Battle of Cuchilla del Tambo over the rebel Liborio Mejía.
 Two hundred fifty were killed, and the Royalists took 300 prisoners and all of the rebels' arms and equipment.

 On July 1, 1816, Sámano's troops again occupied Popayán.
 Among the patriots taken prisoner was José Hilario López, who unexpectedly escaped execution and later became president of New Granada (1849–53).
 Sámano ordered the execution of rebel leader Carlos Montúfar.

 After promoting him to field marshal, Morillo gave Sámano command of Bogotá as commanding general of New Granada.
 He arrived in Bogotá on October 23, 1816, where he began a program of repression without the approval of Viceroy Francisco Montalvo y Ambulodi.
 He founded three tribunals: the Permanent Council of War, empowered to issue death sentences against the rebels; the Council of Purification, authorized to judge rebels not meriting the death penalty; and the Junta of Confiscation, intended to seize the possessions of others compromised in the rebellion.

 Among the rebels executed were Camilo Torres, Francisco José de Caldas, Joaquín Camacho, Frutos Joaquín Gutiérrez, Antonio Villavicencio, Antonio Baraya, Liborio Mejía, Jorge Tadeo Lozano, Policarpa Salavarrieta, Alejo Sabaraín, and María Antonia Santos Plata.